ARM-software/libGPULayers/layer_gpu_profile/README_LAYER.md

 ```

 The [`layer_config.json`](layer_config.json) file in this directory is a
-template configuration file you can start from.
-It defaults to periodic
+template configuration file you can use as a starting point.
+It defaults to
-sampling every 600 frames, but you can modify this to suit your needs.
+periodic sampling every 600 frames, but you should modify this to suit your
+needs.

 The `--profile` option specifies an output directory on the host to contain
 the CSV files written by the tool.
 One CSV is written for each frame, each CSV